Beak: Cere

 the cere is typically bare and often brightly colored.
 In raptors, the cere is a sexual signal which indicates the "quality" of a bird; the orangeness of a Montagu's harrier's cere, for example, correlates to its body mass and physical condition.

 The cere color of young Eurasian scops-owls has an ultraviolet (UV) component, with a UV peak that correlates to the bird's mass.
 A chick with a lower body mass has a UV peak at a higher wavelength than a chick with a higher body mass does.
 Studies have shown that parent owls preferentially feed chicks with ceres that show higher wavelength UV peaks, that is, lighter-weight chicks.

 The color or appearance of the cere can be used to distinguish between males and females in some species.
 For example, the male great curassow has a yellow cere, which the female (and young males) lack.

 The male budgerigar's cere is royal blue, while the female's is a very pale blue, white, or brown.

 Nail

 All birds of the family Anatidae (ducks, geese, and swans) have a nail, a plate of hard horny tissue at the tip of the beak.
-This shield-shaped structure, which sometimes spans the entire width of the beak, is often bent at the tip to form a hook.
+The shield-shaped structure, which sometimes spans the entire width of the beak, is often bent at the tip to form a hook.